How to Claim Tax-Deductible Business Expenses in 2019

 Many business expenses can be deducted dollar for dollar

-Let's face it—it costs money to make money.
-Self-employed individuals incur many common expenses in the course of doing business.
-But the Internal Revenue Service allows you to deduct the costs of keeping your business up and running, and in many cases these expenses are fully deductible.
-This means you can subtract a dollar from your taxable business income for each dollar you spend on expenses that are "ordinary and necessary" in your trade or business.
+Self-employed individuals incur many common expenses in the course of earning income, but the Internal Revenue Service allows you to deduct many of these costs.
+In many cases, they're fully deductible.
+You can subtract a dollar from your taxable business income for each and every dollar you spend on expenses that are "ordinary and necessary" in your trade or business.

 Other expenses can't be deducted dollar for dollar, but you can still get a tax break for paying them.